Pope wraps up Turkey visit and heads to Beirut to try to give Lebanese hope after years of crises

 In neighboring Syria, hundreds of thousands of Christians fled during the country's 14 years of civil war.

-The country's former autocratic leader, Bashar Assad, was ousted in an offensive led by Islamist insurgents last December.
+The country's former autocratic President Bashar Assad was ousted in an offensive led by Islamist insurgents last December.
 Since then, there have been outbreaks of sectarian violence and some attacks on religious minorities, including a suicide attack on a church in Damascus in June.

 While the new government has condemned attacks on minorities, many accuse it of looking the other way or being unable to control allied armed groups.

-A delegation of some 300 Syrian Christians heading by a Greek Melkite Catholic priest was set to travel to Lebanon to see Leo during his visit.
+A delegation of some 300 Syrian Christians, headed by a Greek Melkite Catholic priest, was set to travel to Lebanon to join a meeting between Leo and youth groups and pray in a public mass on Beirut's waterfront.

 Associated Press religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.